bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

 document is Seagate-HS-update-201509160008F.zip

-Copy this file to the base working directory on the build host and unzip it as follows.
+Copy this file to the base working directory on the build host and unzip it as per the following example.

-     unzip Seagate-HS-update-201509160008F.zip
+    # unzip Seagate-HS-update-201509160008F.zip
+    Archive:  Seagate-HS-update-201509160008F.zip
+      inflating: ReadMe.pdf
+      inflating: Seagate-HS-update-201509160008F.img

 There should now be a .img file in the base working directory.
-This is the firmware image that will be used in the coming steps.
+This is the original Segate Central firmware image that will be used as a basis to create a new firmware image in the coming steps.

-Note : If Seagate ever stop supplying firmware downloads then it would be possible to generate a new firmware image based on the contents of a working Seagate Central.
-That, however, is beyond the scope of this project.
+Note : If Seagate ever stop supplying firmware downloads then there is a ".img" format firmware file stored in partition 5, the "Config" parititon, on the Seagate Central hard drive.
+This is accessible in the /usr/config/firmware directory on the Seagate Central.

 ### Optional : Obtain cross compiled samba software
 If you wish to include an upgraded samba server in the newly